 As personal data operates within existing legal regimes, a useful starting point is for policymakers to articulate how existing personal data laws apply to generative AI.
-This will facilitate the use of personal data in a manner that still protects the rights of individuals.
-For example, policymakers and regulators can clarify consent requirements or applicable exceptions, and provide guidance on good business practices for data use in AI.
+This will facilitate the use of personal data in a manner that still protects the rights of individuals.15 For example, policymakers and regulators can clarify consent requirements or applicable exceptions, and provide guidance on good business practices for data use in AI.16

 An emerging group of technologies, known collectively as Privacy Enhancing Technologies (PETs), has the potential to allow data to be used in the development of AI models while protecting data confidentiality and privacy.
-Some PETs are not new, such as anonymisation techniques, while other technologies are still nascent and evolving12.
-The understanding of how PETs can be applied to AI will be an important area to advance.
+Some PETs such as anonymisation techniques are not new, while other technologies are still nascent and evolving.17 The understanding of how PETs can be applied to AI will be an important area to advance.